 In a few days, my little family will be heading to San Fransisco to celebrate Mr. T’s 30 birthday.
 I went there once before on business and it’s a gorgeous area, so I am looking forward to being able to spend more time there and share that with the people I love the most.
 But I know from my past experiences of traveling with anxiety that, for me, preparation is a must before any big trip.

 1. Don’t assume that you will be just fine.

 You may be just fine, but don’t let that make you unprepared.
 Hope for the best, but plan for the worst.

-2. Take your anxiety medication and make sure you have more than enough for the trip.
+2. If you are taking anxiety medication, make sure you bring it with you and that you have more than enough for the trip.

 Before we left for Hawaii, I was in a really good place with my anxiety.
-I was off of my anxiety medication (because I didn’t wait long enough for it to work before I decided it was useless – bad decision), but I brought a bottle of as-needed anxiety pills that I hadn’t used for a really long time.
+I was off of my anxiety medication (because I didn’t wait long enough for it to work before I decided it was useless – bad decision), but I brought a bottle of Clonazepam, with a few leftover pills, that I hadn’t used for a really long time.
 I figured I wouldn’t need them at all, but brought them just in case.
 When the anxiety unexpectedly hit me like a ton of bricks, I tried to divide up my precious anxiety medication to have enough for the whole trip.
 Unfortunately, it wasn’t enough to stop the panic and it became useless.

-3. Address any travel anxiety fears you have about the trip.
+3. Before leaving, create a game plan addressing any travel anxiety fears you have about the trip.
 Decide what you will do in each worst-case scenario, and replace any negative thoughts with positive ones you can think of instead.

 Bottom line: prepare, prepare, prepare!
-I have learned the more I prepare ahead of time for a trip, the less my travel anxiety will be when I am there.
+I have learned the more I prepare ahead of time for a trip, the less my anxiety (travel anxiety) will be when I am there.